 — Subhash Chandra Garg (@Subhashgarg1960) July 22, 2019

-Interestingly the recommendations in the bill dated back to February 28, and a lot has happened in the crypto space since then, especially the G20 summit where the FATF provided a regulatory guideline to help nations with their regulatory framework (which India was a part of).
+Interestingly the recommendations in the draft bill dated back to 28 February 2019, and a lot has happened in the crypto space since then, especially the G20 summit where the FATF provided a regulatory guideline to help nations with their regulatory framework (which India was a part of).

 Crypto Ban will make 000's of: